 As Porcelain slabs are made with very high temperatures, it makes them more durable than Natural slabs and they tend to be more denser, thicker and less porous than Natural stones.
 As they have superior strength, it then makes them a better option for high volumes of human traffic so they can even be used for commercial pathways.
 As they don’t absorb water and are less porous, they are more suited to wetter climates where rainfall occurs on a regular or weekly basis which in turn makes them less likely to be damaged by frost when lower temperatures set in.

 After reading our Porcelain Paving review, we hope we have given you some information that you can use and which will benefit you in some small way when it comes to making your own final paving buying decisions.
 Porcelain paving has its good point and some bad points, but we firmly believe the good far outweighs the bad.
-We also hope you found our recommendations useful and further information is readily available from the Simply Paving official site below…
+We also hope you found our recommendations useful and further information is readily available below…

 Have you any experience yourself of Porcelain paving slabs?
 What are your own preferences to use?
 Any tips you would like to share?